harlan3/aquarius-dis-pdu/readme.md

 provides an indication of how frequently the Entity State pdus are being published.
 Dead reckoning is not being used in the display of the the entities.
 Only the position information contained in the Entity State PDU is used for display.
-A cantor pairing function is used to uniquely identify each entity by creating a hash of the Site, Application and Entity ID contained in the Entity State PDU.
-The secondary GUI provides the simulation exercise controls as well as a listing of all of the received Entity State PDUs.
+A cantor pairing function is used to uniquely identify each entity by creating a hash consisting of the Site, Application and Entity ID fields contained in the Entity State PDU.
+The cantor ID along with the entity marking contained which is contained in the received Entity State PDU are displayed on the secondary GUI.
+The secondary GUI also provides the simulation exercise with controls as well as the listing of all of the received Entity State PDUs.
 Selection of any of the received Entity State PDUs in this listing will highlight the corresponding entity on the map.
 The exercise number defaults to 0 which will receive all Entity State PDUs.
 Setting the exercise field to a value greater than 0 will filter out all other Entity State PDUs except for the specified value of this field.

-Source code for geotools which provides the map definition can be found here: https://geotools.cvs.sourceforge.net/
+Source code for geotools which provides the map definition can be found here:  <br />
+https://geotools.cvs.sourceforge.net/

 Misc Tools